-The Chairman of the Undercover Policing Inquiry, Sir John Mitting, is today publishing a statement on anonymity applications.
-This statement follows a consultation that set out proposals to speed up the process around restriction order applications, which were the subject of submissions at the hearing on 5 February 2018.
+The Chairman of the Undercover Policing Inquiry, Sir John Mitting, is today publishing a statement on anonymity applications (PDF, 52KB).
+This statement follows a consultation that set out proposals to speed up the process around restriction order applications, which were the subject of submissions at the hearing on 5 February 2018 (PDF, 514KB).

 The consultation proposals were aimed at speeding up the Inquiry’s progress by changing what information connected to applications for anonymity is published and when.
 The Inquiry’s proposal was to move to an approach more closely tailored to the application under consideration.
 The proposed approach enables more resources to be allocated to the Inquiry’s substantive investigation.

 The Chairman’s statement, issued today, says that the Inquiry will now adopt the processes outlined in the consultation paper (subject to minor modifications detailed below) as to whether material supporting an application will be prepared for publication.